Open-data-based city-scale gridded carbon dioxide emission inventory: supporting urban carbon monitoring in Chengdu, China

 Figure 8.
 Comparison and results between HEI-CD model and EDGAR inventory: (A) Regirded HEI-CD model with 0.1° spatial resolution; (B) EDGAR inventory for study area; (C) Difference HEI-CD model and EDGAR inventory; (D) Frequency histogram of difference for each grid.

 The spatial distribution of the HEI-CD model was broadly similar to that of the EDGAR inventory.
 Both inventories exhibited a spatial distribution pattern where emissions were generally higher in the city center than in the surrounding areas.
 However, the surrounding areas showed several high-emission point sources.
-Both accurately characterized the high-emission characteristics of the Lafarge Cement Co., Ltd. However, the HEI-CD model slightly underestimated emissions in this area compared to the EDGAR inventory, likely due to the more comprehensive point source information in the HEI-CD model, resulting in a lower allocation of emissions to this region.
+Both accurately characterized the high-emission characteristics of key cement production facilities.
+However, the HEI-CD model slightly underestimated emissions in this area compared to the EDGAR inventory, likely due to the more comprehensive point source information in the HEI-CD model, resulting in a lower allocation of emissions to this region.

 In the western side of the study area, the HEI-CD model identified two high-emission areas, indicating that the EDGAR inventory lacked accurate point source data for this region, thus failing to accurately represent emissions here.
 Conversely, on the southern side, the EDGAR inventory overestimated emissions.
 Visual inspection did not identify potential high-emission sources, suggesting a likely overestimation by EDGAR in this area.
-In the area where the Jintang Power Generation Co., Ltd. was located, EDGAR inventory incorrectly represented the location of the power plant, resulting in discrepancies in high-emission areas.
+In the area of High-Emission Zone 3, located in the eastern part of the study region, EDGAR inventory incorrectly represented the location of the power plant, resulting in discrepancies in high-emission areas.
 In the city center, the EDGAR inventory also slightly overestimated emissions compared to the HEI-CD model.

 A histogram [Figure 8D] was generated through quantitative statistical analysis of the differences between the HEI-CD model and the EDGAR inventory.
 The histogram revealed that the majority of the emission differences were centered around the median value of -7.04 kt, with the highest count reaching 120.
 This suggested that most points exhibited a small negative emission difference, indicating that the emission intensities were closely aligned in most areas.
 It also implied that the HEI-CD model generally estimated slightly lower emissions than the EDGAR inventory.